chadek/tec_test/README.md

 ## Test

-Test made to ensure the app respond well :
+Tests made to ensure the app responds well:

-### route testing
+### Request testing

 	Handle unknown routes
 	No data in post request